 - 7.25.
 Data on employment land delivery is collated by Worcestershire's six Borough, District and City councils.
-However, this work is done and reviewed on different timescales across the county, and to varying levels of details.
+However, this work is done and reviewed on different timescales across the county, and to varying levels of detail.
 Therefore, complete data is unable to be collated for use in identifying trends in demand.
 However, it is recognised that there is demand for employment developments, and therefore demand for aggregates to meet this. - 7.26.
-A total of 767ha of land is currently allocated for employment use across Worcestershire.
-Due to the differing timescales between plan periods, the delivery of these sites is likely to take place over differing timescales. - 7.27.
-Some employment allocations will have already been approved and implemented, this is likely largely to be covered in existing sales data, however we are unable to quantify whether this demand is likely to increase or decrease. - 7.28.
-The MPA profile of the UK mineral industry document gives estimated figures of the amount of mineral products needed for different types of employment developments, this includes: - 16,480 tonnes of concrete for a 6 storey city centre office building - 53,000 tonnes of concrete for a community hospital - 15,000 tonnes of concrete for a school - 730,000 tonnes of asphalt for an example road (A14 Cambridge to Huntingdon Improvement Scheme) - 7.29.
+A total of 752ha of land is currently allocated for employment use across Worcestershire.
+Some employment allocations will have already been approved and implemented, this is likely largely to be covered in existing sales data.
+Due to the differing timescales between plan periods, the delivery of the remaining sites is likely to take place over differing timescales, and we are unable to quantify whether this demand is likely to increase or decrease. - 7.27.
+The MPA profile of the UK mineral industry (2020) document gives estimated figures of the amount of mineral products needed for different types of employment developments, this includes: - 16,480 tonnes of concrete for a 6 storey city centre office building - 53,000 tonnes of concrete for a community hospital - 15,000 tonnes of concrete for a school - 730,000 tonnes of asphalt for an example road (A14 Cambridge to Huntingdon Improvement Scheme) - 7.28.
 This information cannot be directly applied in calculations of demand arising for employment land development, due to the wide variation in tonnages required for differing schemes, and the lack of robust data available in Worcestershire regarding delivery trajectories.